 If you’re going to put food out, you need to consider three key points: how much goes out; what goes out; and how it’s offered.

-For hedgehogs, you can buy specially formulated hog food that most will eat with relish, but equally dried cat or dog biscuits will do provided water is readily accessible.
-I have seen arguments suggesting that cat and dog biscuits aren’t natural food as hedgehogs would never eat beef, chicken, lamb, etc. in the wild.
-While this is questionable, given the opportunity, I feel it misses the point.
-The important aspect is that you’re providing an easily obtainable nutritious food source, and this can really benefit hedgehogs in the runup to hibernation.
+For hedgehogs, you can buy specially formulated hog food that most will eat with relish, but equally dried cat or dog biscuits are perfectly sufficient provided water is readily accessible.
+I have seen arguments suggesting that cat and dog biscuits aren’t “natural” food as hedgehogs would never eat beef, chicken, lamb, etc. in the wild.
+Leaving aside the legitimacy of this, knowing what we do about the tenacity of hedgehogs, I feel it misses the point.
+The important aspect is that you’re providing an easily obtainable nutritious food source, and this can really benefit hedgehogs during prolonged dry spells and in the runup to hibernation.
 Please avoid feeding peanuts, sunflower hearts and mealworms and steer well clear of bread and milk.

 Rats and squirrels can be a significant concern and people often ask how they can feed the birds and hedgehogs without also feeding their local rodents.
 The frank answer is that you can’t.
 Rats are commonly (although not strictly) nocturnal, so clearing away bird food at the end of the day can help, but while you can relatively easily exclude cats and foxes from a hedgehog feeding station, it is virtually impossible to keep rats out.
 If Rattus norvegicus is that much of an issue, the only option is not to put food out in the first place.
 This won’t stop rats visiting, but it will likely reduce the duration of their visits.